openshift-labs/lab-building-images/workshop/content/python-server/09-production-server.md

 curl http://localhost:8080
 ```

-Although a production grade server, if you needed to do some code changes in the container to quickly test something, with the `run.sh` script above, automatic code reloading can be enabled for `mod_wsgi-express` by setting the required environment environment variable when running the container.
+Although a production grade server, if you needed to do some code changes in the container to quickly test something, with the `run.sh` script above, automatic code reloading can be enabled for `mod_wsgi-express` by setting the required environment variable when running the container.